-- a.
-Be at least 18 years old and competent to enter into a contract - b.
-Not married or in a domestic partnership with anyone else - c.
-Reside together - d.
-Not related in a way that would prohibit marriage under Wisconsin law - e.
-Consider themselves members of each other's immediate family - f.
-Agree to be responsible for each other's living expenses - G. Spouse: A husband or or wife or domestic partner. as defined or recognized under Wisconsin law for purposes of marriage. - G. - H. Injured Servicemember: A member of the Armed Forces, National Guard or Reserves, who is undergoing medical treatment, recuperation, or therapy, is otherwise in outpatient status, or is otherwise on the temporary disability retired list for a serious injury or illness. - I. Qualifying exigencies: Include one or more of the following: - a.
+- Be at least 18 years old and competent to enter into a contract - k.
+Not married or in a domestic partnership with anyone else - 1.
+Reside together - m.
+Not related in a way that would prohibit marriage under Wisconsin law - n.
+Consider themselves members of each other's immediate family - a.
+Agree to be responsible for each other's living expenses - F. Spouse: A husband or wife or domestic partner. - G. Injured Servicemember: A member of the Armed Forces, National Guard or Reserves, who is undergoing medical treatment, recuperation, or therapy, is otherwise in outpatient status, or is otherwise on the temporary disability retired list for a serious injury or illness. - H. Qualifying exigencies: Include one or more of the following: - a.
 Short notice deployment - b.
 Military events and related activities - c.
 Childcare and school activities - d.
 Financial and legal arrangements - e.
 Counseling - f.
 Rest and recuperation - g.
-Post-deployment activities and/or - n.
+Post-deployment activities and/or - h.
 Such additional activities agreed to in advance by the Employer.